Nikki Nemitz

-Nicole Ashley Nemitz (born May 15, 1988) was a volunteer assistant coach for the Michigan Wolverines softball team.
+Nicole Ashley Nemitz (born May 15, 1988) is an American former volunteer assistant coach for the Michigan Wolverines softball team.
 She was an All-American pitcher for the team, winning first-team NFCA/Louisville Slugger All-American honors in 2009.

 Early life

 Nemitz's left arm made her a star athlete from an early age.
 Her mother noted that even family walks turned into races between Nemitz and her brother.
 Her mother recalled, "They used to race from tree to tree.
 Everything was a competition."

 Regina High School

 Nemitz attended Regina High School, a Catholic high school in Harper Woods, Michigan.
 Nemitz helped lead the Regina Saddlelites to three consecutive Class A Michigan state championships in 2004, 2005 and 2006.
 Her high school pitching record was 71-2, with an ERA of 0.25.
 She was the 2006 Michigan Gatorade Softball Player of the Year and a 2006 Louisville Slugger/NFCA High School All-American.

 In May 2006, Detroit Free Press writer Chris Silva wrote a column about Nemitz and about his attempt to hit her pitches.
 Of the 20 or so pitches Nemitz threw to Silva, he wrote, "I made contact on only two - one a soft dribbler, the other a dinky foul ball that really stung my hands."
 Silva wrote that Nemitz's fastball slipped past him so fast that, "It made me flinch.
 I actually felt a breeze, and my knees buckled.
 Sometimes I was too shocked at how fast it was to even swing."